Skip to Content

 robin quote-buy <marketId> --outcome-idx <idx> --amount-in <amount> --json

 Before execution, the agent should tell the user the side, market, outcome, amount, slippage policy, and why the trade may be attractive.
-If the user has clearly allowed execution, then:
+It should then prepare Prediction Memo JSON using the shape described in the Prediction Memo field guide.

-robin buy <marketId> --outcome-idx <idx> --amount-in <amount> --idempotency-key <key> --json robin trades --include-pending-by-me --limit 10 --json
+cat <<'JSON' | robin buy <marketId> --outcome-idx <idx> --amount-in <amount> --idempotency-key <key> --prediction-memo-file - --json <prediction-memo-json> JSON robin trades --include-pending-by-me --limit 10 --json

 For sell-side workflows, use quote-sell before sell, then verify with robin trades.